LEQO-Framework/LEQO-Use-cases/2025-backend-usecase/README.md

 ### (Optional) Insert Implementations into the Backend

-If you want to load the implementation for the addition later via the database, you need to add it now.
+If you want to load the implementation for the _Arithmetic Operator_ node later via the database, you need to run the commands below.

 Navigate to the [./resources/scripts/](./resources/scripts/) directory.
-Now you have to options:
+Now you have two semantically equivalent options:

 #### Use Python